Table of Contents

 Factory Grease

 Almost or all bike shops install the manufacturer’s chain, with factory grease, on new bikes.
 The assumption is that the buyer or a mechanic will start to apply a lubricant to the chain.
 Some shops may apply some bike chain lube to make the chain sound more quiet and perform when a test rider shifts gears.
 Bike shops will not strip factory grease unless the buyer asks for the service, pays for the added labour, and assumes the risk.
 Removing factory grease takes intensive cleaning, which involves removing the chain, and soaking the chain in solvent.
-Removing the chain, even with modern master links, is a task.
-The use of solvents raise a series of other logistic and application problems.
+Removing the chain, even with master links, is a task.
+The use of solvents to remove factory grease or to clean a chain raises a logistic and application problems.

 Additives